UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decisions
 ^^^^^^^^^

+For all instances of :code:`name`, leverage the marcrelator value found in its :code:`role/roleTerm` for associating the name with the digital object.

+A lookup table is included as an appendix to help with this.

+If the :code:`name` has a :code:`valueURI` attribute, use it for the object of the triple.
+If it does not, use the text value of :code:`name/namePart`.

-When you have a :code:`name` with a :code:`valueURI` attribute like `harp:1 <https://digital.lib.utk.edu/collections/islandora/object/harp%3A1/datastream/MODS>`_:
+When you have a :code:`name` with a :code:`valueURI` attribute like `tdh:8803 MODS <https://digital.lib.utk.edu/collections/islandora/object/tdh%3A8803/datastream/MODS/>`_:

 .. code-block:: xml
     :caption: Example XML record from `tdh:8803 MODS <https://digital.lib.utk.edu/collections/islandora/object/tdh%3A8803/datastream/MODS/>`_